jasandoval1/windev_training/objects-and-handles/handle-table/README.md

    +0x030 Body             : _QUAD
 ```

 The `OBJECT_HEADER` contains plenty of interesting information, but the first one we are going to focus on is the `TypeIndex` field, which will allow us to determine the type of the object to which this header is attached.
-The type index field reports a value of `0x4f`, but alas using this index to actually locate the corresponding type object is no simple matter - Windows adds a layer of obfuscation here as a security mecahnism (more details regarding the reationale behind this design can be found [in this article](https://medium.com/@ashabdalhalim/a-light-on-windows-10s-object-header-typeindex-value-e8f907e7073a)).
+The type index field reports a value of `0x4f`, but alas using this index to actually locate the corresponding type object is no simple matter - Windows adds a layer of obfuscation here as a security mechanism (more details regarding the rationale behind this design can be found [in this article](https://medium.com/@ashabdalhalim/a-light-on-windows-10s-object-header-typeindex-value-e8f907e7073a)).

 The first thing we have to do is XOR the type index value with the second-least-significant byte of the address of the object header itself, which in our case is `0xffff9681758b0b00`.
 The second-least-significant byte is `0x0b`, so this is the value we need to XOR against our type index.